ceramicskate0/SWELF/README.md

 ## C:\ ..\Searchs\Search.txt
   ### How to:

-     eventdata_length':'{Minumum chars in eventlog event data section (does this by counting chars in the entire EventData Part of any eventlog)}
+     eventdata_length':'{Minimum chars in eventlog event data section (does this by counting chars in the entire EventData Part of any eventlog)}
      count':'{Term or statement to count}':'{Number of times in log before its a counted event}
-     commandline_length':'{Number of chars in either tagert or parent commandline arguement (it will evaluate the largest one)(Only works for Sysmon Logs)}
+     commandline_length':'{Number of chars in either target or parent commandline argument (it will evaluate the largest one)(Only works for Sysmon Logs)}
 --------------------------------------------------------------------------------
      example: eventdata_length:200
      example: count:;:8